apjanco/PH_article/README.md

 Path(filename).write_text(output_text)
 print('created: ', filename)
 ```

-## Reformatting for Linked Open Data
-Once you have an output file that lists which places are named in the corpus, it is possible to reformat the list into a particular data standard for use in an online system.
-Will will be using a specific linked open data (or LODLAM) format known as Linked Places Tab Separated Value (TSV) for this process.
-In brief, linked open data is a set of best practices for web publishing data, which allows interoperability between projects and systems.

-Linked Places TSV is an attempt by spatial digital historians to create a data standard for the type of research we are performing in this lesson.
-This standard is an attempt to make a linked open data uniform formatting system so that researchers can easily share their data with other digital analysis platforms, codes, APIs, etc. You can see the [Linked Places Github](https://github.com/LinkedPasts/linked-places), part of the larger Linked Pasts project, for more details.

-Download the blank but formatted [sample Linked Places TSV here](LinkedPlacesTSV.txt).
-You will notice that there are a handful of columns in this sample sheet.
-These are the mandatory columns required for the World Historical Gazetteer.

-To double check, here is a properly formatted Linked Places TSV for the lesson dataset.
-[Download it here](ScriptOutput.txt) to check your progress or for use in the next part of the lesson.

 ## 6. Uploading to the World Historical Gazetteer
 Now that we have a Linked Places TSV, we will upload it to the [World Historical Gazetteer (WHG)](http://whgazetteer.org/).
 The WHG is a fully web based application.
 It indexes place references drawn from historical sources, adding temporal depth to a core of approximately 1.8 million modern records.
 This is especially useful for places whose names have changed over time.
 By using the WHG, users can upload their data and rapidly find the coordinates of historical places.
 As mentioned in the gazetteer section above, this service provides automatic geocoding that is suitable for use with historical data.
 Many common geocoding services such as Google Maps or those behind a paywall barrier such as through ArcGIS are unsuitable for historical research as they are based primarily upon 21st century information.
 They rarely support historical name information beyond the most common instances.
 Additionally, the WHG also supports a multitude of languages.
 Finally, geocoding and basic mapping are achievable through a graphical user interface.
 This circumnavigates the need to use a script, to trace layers from maps in a different program, or create relational databases and table joins in GIS software.